Sunday, May 17, 2009

 The Unit is about a tight-knit unit of highly-trained secret ops soldiers who go on secret missions to clean up various messes, taking them all over the world.
 In this latest season, there has been a plot thread running through most of the shows involving a shadowy organization that is trying to plot horrific attacks on Americans.

 In one of the shows, this nefarious organization already tested a chemical WMD on a small American community, killing many people in the process.
 Subsequent episodes reveal that they are dangerously close to acquiring a suitcase nuke and plan on detonating it in Washington, D.C.
 And what kinds of people comprise this deadly terrorist cell?
 Muslims?
 Of course not!
 All of them are Anglo-Saxon whites, and some of them are part of a wing of Aryan-type white power racists.
 The terrorists also have help from a network of rogue Russians—leading the show during one or two episodes to the preposterously anachronistic spectacle of perilous cloak-and-dagger against Russians as though we were back to the Cold War days.
-I think once in passing I detected a fleeting mention or two of some operative who had a Muslim name—probably just thrown in there for spice, certainly depicted as pawns in the larger terrorist game (as in
+I think once in passing I detected a fleeting mention or two of some operative who had a Muslim name—probably just thrown in there for spice, certainly depicted as pawns in the larger terrorist game (as in 24), and only serving to highlight the non-Muslim character and complexion of the real terrorist threat.

+The main message being conveyed here with this plot thread is that the real danger of deadly, horrific terrorism to America is likely to come from some cabal of evil whites and/or white power racists, not from Muslims.
 (It is perhaps no coincidence that the show's creator is David Mamet, whose Leftism gives off a vaguely Chomskyite vibe; even if he has supposedly had a "conservative" epiphany in latter years, sufficient to fool Lawrence Auster who, characteristically, doesn't bother to dig deeper and actually watch the propaganda -- er, I mean art -- that Mamet writes and produces.)

-with that thread: two of them back to back involved a female soldier who gets kidnapped by Muslims in Iraq and transported to Syria—the daughter, in fact, of the sergeant in charge of the show's unit (played by the same actor, incidentally, who played the black President on 24) who, when he learns of this, goes on a lone mission under the radar to save her.
+During the long arc of this plot thread spanning many episodes, there were a couple of episodes that branched off into temporary stories having nothing directly to do with that thread: two of them back to back involved a female soldier who gets kidnapped by Muslims in Iraq and transported to Syria—the daughter, in fact, of the sergeant in charge of the show's unit (played by the same actor, incidentally, who played the black President on 24) who, when he learns of this, goes on a lone mission under the radar to save her.
 As these episodes unfold, there are pointed scenes evidently calculated to offset any incipient Islamophobia that might arise due to the mere nature of depicting American soldiers fighting and shooting at Muslims.

 One such scene involved an area of Iraq where “militants” were shooting at members of the unit who were trying to salvage one specific person for their mission.
 As the shooting went on, one Iraqi Muslim comes out of his dwelling and is caught in the crossfire.
 He is only trying to protect his wife and kids inside.
 One of the unit members gets to him and protects him, and the Muslim is oh so grateful.
 The message being telegraphed here is that the “extremists” are making life so terribly hard for ordinary decent Muslims, whom it is our obligation -- of course, since we doubtlessly caused the mess in the first place, being the meddling Americans we are -- to save.